Maia313/common-JS-sol/randomInRange.md

-## Generate a random number that falls within a range of two specific numbers.
+#### Generate a random number that falls within a range of two specific numbers

 ```js
 function randomRange(min, max) {